piojo-zz/quattor-el/README.md

 Currently it has two problems:

 * Annotations are not ended correctly.
-The `}` character is not seen as a comment delimiter, and I still cannot figure out why.
+The current workaround is to end an annotation block with `@}`, so that Emacs thinks both delimiters are made of two characters.
-* Complex types are not indented correctly.
+* Complex types may not indented correctly.

 ## Snippets